 Dimensional modeling is a warehousing practice for modeling data to deliver rapid analysis.
 The approach focuses on understanding key business processes and creating a data model that is both flexible and performant against those processes.
 This kind of modeling as a warehousing practice delivers technical flexibility, understandability, and delivery of faster results, which is critical to empower the business with data that rolls up to key objectives.

-Fact Table Model= a table that pulls together data needed in a particular business process.
+Fact table model: A table that pulls together data needed in a particular business process.

 Working with the pulled data from multiple dimensions (as in the example shown) a business can learn what discrete data elements are important, how to organize them, and what actions take place that measurably relates these quantities.

 One thing we want to reiterate is to not confine yourself or your teams to a dashboard or report.
-Data can live outside of those things, and the process we outlined in this guide can apply to any format works best.
+Data can live outside of those things, and the process we outlined in this guide can apply to any format that works best.

-Also make a point to routinely revisit your stated objectives as the lens through which you build your data tools.
+Also, make a point to routinely revisit your stated objectives as the lens through which you build your data tools.
 If you don’t clearly understand your top-level objectives, you’ll end up making incorrect assumptions about what you need to provide your decision-makers to ultimately affect business success.

-That said, if the data within your scenarios isn’t driving action, don’t look to your team, dashboard, report, or other visualization tool for signs of fault.
+That said, if the data within your scenarios isn’t driving action, don’t look to your team, dashboard, report, or other visualization tools for signs of fault.
 Take the necessary steps laid out here to align your data with real-world use.